pachyderm/ambient-music-generation/README.md

 Then run the script again.
 Be sure to change the `--save_path` name or you will overwrite the last file!
 It will put generated MIDI files in `/src/generated-audio/`.

+You can pull the MIDI file out of your container to your local `/tmp` directory with the following command (run in a *local* terminal NOT your docker container terminal):

+    docker cp magical_cannon:/src/audio/midi-transcriptions/my-sample-song-2.mid /tmp/

 If you want to add your own MIDI seed then you can do the following.
 Let's say you wanted to have the Music Transformer generate a model with Cuando el Sol Grita la Mañana, by Leandro Fresco as the seed, you’d put the file into the container like this:

     docker cp leandrofresco-cuando-el-sol-grita-la-mananga.mid magical_cannon:/src/audio/midi-transcriptions/